Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/06-fft2d_AIEvsHLS/README.md

 In calculating each 1D-FFT, one dimension is kept constant while the other is computed.
 The transpose function is applied after each 1D-FFT compute.
 The transpose function moves the entry along each element of the dimension to the corresponding element of the other dimension.
 A golden data set is generated as reference and the error difference is calculated.

-A similar algorithm is deployed in the two implementations using either AI Engines or PL and DSP Engines.
+A similar algorithm is deployed in the two implementations using either the AI Engines or HLS targeting the PL and DSP Engines.
 The design compiles through Vitis compiler, creates a PetaLinux-based platform using a script, and generates the PDI and host application.
 Instead of the transpose part, however, a PL-based data generator and checker (referred to as a data mover) is used to give an impulse (value=1) input to the row-wise 1D-FFT and check its output against the expected FFT output for the same (the first row containing all 1s and remaining 0s).

 The transposed pattern of that, generated within the PL, is then streamed as input to the col-wise 1D-FFT.
 Its output is then checked against the expected output (all 1s).
 The data mover kernel returns the total error count in both stages to the host application, which is used to declare a pass or fail of the test case.

-To help you compare the methodology of the AI Engine and DSP Engine based implementations, the design build process can be modified to analyze how each implementation scales with different numbers of instances (x1, x5, and x10) of various matrix array dimensions (rows x cols = 32 x 64, 64 x 128, 128 x 256, 256 x 512, and 1024 x 2048).
+To help you compare the methodology of the AI Engine and HLS based implementations, the design build process can be modified to analyze how each implementation scales with different numbers of instances (x1, x5, and x10) of various matrix array dimensions (rows x cols = 32 x 64, 64 x 128, 128 x 256, 256 x 512, and 1024 x 2048).

 A similar set of harnesses is developed and maintained between the two implementations.
-This allows you to generate and check input/output vectors using the PL-based data mover kernels, and to move data to and from the AI and DSP Engine kernels.
-In both cases, Xilinx Runtime (XRT) running on A-72 controls data flow in compute and data mover kernels through graph control APIs.
+This allows you to generate and check input/output vectors using the PL-based data mover kernels, and to move data to and from the AI and HLS kernels.
+In both cases, Xilinx Runtime (XRT) running on A72 controls data flow in compute and data mover kernels through graph control APIs.
 These graph control APIs control the AI Engine kernels and HLS APIs, which in turn control the HLS/PL kernels.

 </details>